MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-register-devices.md

 Azure AD groups synced up from:

-- On-premises Active Directory groups (Windows server type).
+- On-premises Active Directory groups (Windows Server AD).
 - [Configuration Manager collections](/mem/configmgr/core/clients/manage/collections/create-collections#bkmk_aadcollsync).

+> [!WARNING]
+> It is not recommended to sync Configuration Manager collections straight to the **Windows Autopatch Device Registration** Azure AD group.
+Use a different Azure AD when syncing Configuration Manager collections to Azure AD groups then you can nest this or these groups into the **Windows Autopatch Device Registration** Azure AD group.

 > [!IMPORTANT]
 > The **Windows Autopatch Device Registration** Azure AD group only supports one level of Azure AD nested groups.

 > [!TIP]
-> You can also use the **Discover Devices** button in either the Ready or Not ready tabs to discover devices from the Windows Autopatch Device Registration Azure AD group on demand.
+> You can also use the **Discover Devices** button in either the Ready or Not ready tab to discover devices from the Windows Autopatch Device Registration Azure AD group on demand.

-## Prerequisites
+## Prerequisites for device registration

 To be eligible for Windows Autopatch management, devices must meet a minimum set of required software-based prerequisites: